 TLC: Talk, Listen, Change is a relationships charity working across Greater Manchester to deliver a range of services which help support safe, healthy, happy relationships.
 TLC aims to support and help people to have better relationships with; yourself, with your partner, previous partner, relationships between families, friends, school, an employer or within your own community.

 At TLC: Talk, Listen, Change we are committed to protecting and respecting your privacy in line with the EU General Data Protection Regulation 2018 & the Data Protection Act 2018.
-Our privacy notice explains when and why we collect your personal information, how we use it, how we keep it secure and the conditions under which we may disclose it to others.
+This privacy notice explains when and why we collect your personal information, how we use it, how we keep it secure, the conditions under which we may disclose it to others.

-TLC: Talk, Listen, Change is known as the data controller and we will record and store personal information about you.
+In this instance TLC: Talk, Listen Change is a data controller, and we will record and store personal information about you.
 Although TLC: Talk, Listen, Change will hold your information within our records and ensure it is used responsibly and kept safe you are the owner of the information within the record.
 You have the right:

 - to be informed